AmieLouise/testRepo/README.md

 Then I must be presented with a list of products available to purchase
 ```

-Notes: buyable products are those which have their `inStock` property set to `true`.
+- Buyable products are those which have their `inStock` property set to `true`.

 ### #3